UpDownLeftDie/obs-random-videos/README.md

 #### Video

-* mp4
+- mp4
-* m4v
+- m4v
-* webm
+- webm
-* mpeg4
+- mpeg4

 #### Audio

-* mp3
+- mp3
-* ogg
+- ogg
-* aac
+- aac

 ## Notes

-* Set `Refresh browser when scene becomes active` to randomize on each load
+- Set `Refresh browser when scene becomes active`
-* Video resolutions should match your canvas aspect ratio
+- Video resolutions should match your canvas aspect ratio
-* **Autoplay only works in OBS!**
+- **Autoplay only works in OBS!**
-  * If you want to test this in your browser:
+  - If you want to test this in your browser:
     1. Open the `obs-random-videos.html` with your browser
     2. Right-click on the image and click "Show controls"
     3. Hit the play button
-* Pro tip: webm videos support transparency (convert mov to webm to save on file size)
+- Pro tip: webm videos support transparency (convert mov to webm to save on file size)

 ## TODO

-* Audio-only or video-only modes
+- Audio-only or video-only modes
-* Option for cross-fading between videos
+- Option for cross-fading between videos
-* Option to HTML background color
+- Option to HTML background color
-  * Good for videos with weird aspect ratio
+  - Good for videos with weird aspect ratio
-  * Good for audio files
+  - Good for audio files